wallarm/product-documentation/docs/latest/admin-en/configure-kubernetes-en.md

 ### controller.wallarm.container_name.extraEnvs

 Extra environment variables to be passed to the Docker containers utilized by the solution.
+Supported starting from the release 4.10.6.

 The example below shows how to pass the `https_proxy` and `no_proxy` variables to Docker containers.
 This setup directs outgoing HTTPS traffic through a designated proxy, while local traffic bypasses it.
 Such configuration is crucial in environments where external communications, like those with the Wallarm API, must pass through a proxy for security reasons.